Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 - Observations:

-Note that while we may create these observations in any order, it is essential that we assign the "Observation number" for each observation as stated above (i.e., organized according to the observing strategy we previously devised).
+Note that while you may create these observations in any order, it is essential that you assign the "Observation number" for each observation as stated above (i.e., organized according to the observing strategy previously devised).
 This is because within the APT, observations occur according to increasing observation number.

 Specify Observations